junhewk/RmecabKo/readme.md

 Output of the `pos` is list.
 Each element of the list contains classified morpheme and inferred part-of-speech (POS), separated by "/".
 The name of the element is the original phrase.

 Output of the `nouns` is also list.
 Each element of the list contains extracted nouns.
 The name of the element is the original phrase.

+`tokenizer` functions are added.
+You can use `tokens_morph`, `tokens_words`, `tokens_nouns`, and `tokens_ngram`.
+Please refer to the help page of each function.

+`stopwords_ko` data frame is added.
+It contains Korean stop morphemes, based on the scraped sentences.
+The list of the Korean stop words will be updated continually.

 More examples will be provided on [Github wiki](https://github.com/junhewk/RmecabKo/wiki).